-Budgets are essential to manage your costs and keep your small business profitable throughout the year.
+Budgets are essential to manage your costs and keep your small business expenses limited and your company profitable throughout the year.
 Due to the dynamic nature of any small business, you can’t just set a budget in January and let it sit unchanged until the end of the year.
 Every month, take stock of your business’ performance and expenses and use that data from the prior month to update your budget.
-Your monthly budget needs to provide you with enough detail so that you can identify potential cash crunches in the near future as well as opportunities to make the most out of [...]
+Your monthly budget needs to provide you with enough detail so that you can identify potential cash crunches in the near future as well as opportunities to [...]

 If you’ve legally established your business as a C Corporation or Limited Liability Company (LLC) that has elected to be viewed as a corporation for tax purposes, you have the option of filing IRS Form 2553 to get S Corporation tax treatment.
 Why would you want to do so, you ask?
 Because it could make a big impact on your business’s bottom line.
 The Potential Advantage for LLCs LLC owners who find themselves with a high self-employment tax burden might benefit from choosing the S Corp election.
 LLCs are normally taxed like sole proprietorships—with all business profits subject [...]